By: Marilyn L. Davis

 - What is the gist of your post?

 - Can you sum it up in 2 sentences or 45 words?

 Refine your summary, take out all the unnecessary words, and you’re starting to master the “turn a scanner into a reader” approach to blogging.
 When you have an appealing summary and catchy tweet, people will come to read the rest.

 One of the easiest ways to engage and retain readers, though, is to make sure that you’re thought-provoking and interesting, but I think that number three is the key.

 Passionate writing isn’t just for steamy romances.
-What do you like to talk about?
-There’s a clue to your passions.
+What you think about and talk about are likely your passions.
 And if it’s the topic you select for your blog, then half of your job is done for you.
-You’ve already thought about and probably discussed your topic with friends, family, or co-workers, now write it.
+You’ve already thought about and probably discussed your topic with friends, family, or co-workers; now write it.